-I decided after my fails, and the utter deliciousness of my Lemon Curd, that I would try and make this easier for everyone an of course myself!
-You could use an already baked pastry case from the supermarket, or make your own… You could use some shop bought lemon curd, or make your own..
-And finally, make a normal meringue, or an Italian meringue!
+I decided after my fails, and the utter deliciousness of my lemon curd, that I would try and make this easier for everyone, including myself!
+You could use an already baked pastry case from the supermarket, or make your own… you could use some shop bought lemon curd, or make your own… make a normal meringue, or an italian meringue!
 Its entirely up to you!

-– 100g Cold Butter, diced, plus extra for greasing
+- 100 g unsalted butter (cold, diced, plus extra for greasing)

 Italian Meringue Topping